 He moved his family into a house in Beverwyck provided by Governor Stuyvesant and successfully served several terms as minister in Albany.
 The new church was built in Albany under his auspices.
 He also acted as a missionary to the Indians and, from time to time, supplied services to Schenectady and Kingston as well.

 In July 1658, his house and garden in Beverwyck were referenced in a property transaction.

 His property was not among those enumerated in a census of Albany householders taken in 1679.

-In 1683, he was joined by a much younger Domine Dellius although he continued to preach until his death.
+In 1683, he was joined by a much younger Godfredius Dellius although he continued to preach until his death.
 In 1683, he married the widow Barentie Hendricks.
 He would then have been 76 years old and was said to be "very feeble!"
 However, his second wife died.
-Her will of 1688 bequeathed her house to Schaets.
+Her will presented for probate in December 1688 bequeathed her house to Schaets.

-Domine Gideon Schaets died in 1691 after eighty-four years of life that spanned almost the entire seventeenth century.
+Domine Gideon Schaets died in February 1694 and was buried beneath the church.
+Living for more than eighty-seven years, his life spanned almost the entire seventeenth century.